HyResPINNs: A Hybrid Residual Physics-Informed Neural Network Architecture Designed to Balance Expressiveness and Trainability: Experimental Results and Discussion

+\textit{Expressivity: Capturing Periodic and Discontinuous Solutions.} Similar to the previous section, we compare HyResPINNs to DNN-only and RBFNN-only variants.
 Figure~\ref{fig:ac_block_comparison} demonstrates the advantages of the hybrid residual block structure in capturing both smooth and sharp features in the 1D Allen-Cahn solution.
-The absolute error plots show that HyResPINN exhibits significantly lower errors than standard PINNs and RBF-PINNs, validating its improved accuracy.
-As expected, the PINN prediction provides a smooth approximation but struggles with sharp transitions due to the inherent smoothness of neural networks.
-Meanwhile, RBF-Net fails to recover both the global structure and fine local details because, while its length scale is learned through optimization, its center locations and number of basis functions remain fixed.
-This rigid structure prevents it from dynamically placing basis functions in regions of rapid change, leading to poor approximation of sharp features.
+The absolute error plots show that HyResPINN exhibits significantly lower errors than standard DNN-only and RBFNN-only, validating its improved accuracy.

-HyResPINN resolves these limitations by combining a smooth neural network with localized RBF adaptivity.
-The neural network component ensures global consistency, while the RBF kernels allow for finer, more flexible local approximations.
-This synergy enables the model to balance smooth and non-smooth behavior, significantly improving predictive accuracy.